 Let’s face it, managing humidity levels in your home can be a challenge.
-In winter, it seems like one day your throat is dry and scratchy, and the next, your windows are icing over.
+In winter, it seems like one day your throat is dry and scratchy, the next, your windows are icing over.
 In summer, you feel clammy one day, and the next, you’re scratching dry skin and reaching for the hand lotion.
 So, what is the proper level of home humidity for Minnesotans?
 And what can we do to keep our homes comfortable for our families and pets?

-Here's everything you need to know about
+Here's everything you need to know about finding the ideal indoor humidity level.

 Signs of Too Much or Too Little Humidity